 Acute appendicitis is typically a disease of children and young adults with peak incidence in the 2nd to 3rd decades of life 1.

-Classically presentation consists of periumbilical pain (referred) with a day or so later localizes to McBurney's point and is associated with fever, nausea and vomiting 2.
-This progression is only seen in a minority of cases, and is especially unhelpful in children who often present with vague and non-specific signs and symptoms.
+Classically presentation consists of periumbilical pain (referred) which within a day or later localizes to McBurney's point and is associated with fever, nausea and vomiting 2.
+This progression is only seen in a minority of cases, and is unhelpful in children who often present with vague and non-specific signs and symptoms.
 It also relies on the appendix being in a 'normal' position, which is not the case in a large number of cases (see below).

 General signs and symptoms include 1,2: